imixs/imixs-saga/README.md

 ### Imixs-Admin Client

 The [Imixs-Admin Client](http://www.imixs.org/doc/administration.html) is a web tool to administrate a running instance of the Imixs-Worklfow engine.
-The Imixs-Admin tool can be deployed in addition to the Imixs-Microservce.
+The Imixs-Admin tool can be deployed in addition to the Imixs-Microservice.

+<img src="imixs-admin-client-01.png" width="800" />

 The Docker Image already contains the latest version of the [Imixs-Admin Client](http://www.imixs.org/doc/administration.html).

-<img src="imixs-admin-client-01.png" width="800" />

-### Initalize User DB
+### Initalize Database Connection
 Imixs-Microservice expects a database pool with the JNDI name 'imixs-microservice'.
-You can use any database vendor but you need to configure the JDBC database pool in your application server befor your start the deployment.
+You can use any database vendor, but you need to configure the JDBC database pool in your application server before your start the deployment.

 After the first deployment the database is initialized automatically with a default model (ticket.bpmn) and the default user 'admin' with the default password 'adminadmin'.

 You can initialize the internal UserDB manually by calling the setup URL